-In addition, whilst some work has been undertaken to identify, and work with, council colleagues and other organisations that are involved in the prevention and detection of fraud and corruption in Derbyshire, further work is required to further develop and embed these arrangements.
-This work is essential in creating a coordinated and consistent counter fraud culture across the region.
+In addition, work has been undertaken to identify council colleagues and representatives from other organisations involved in the prevention and detection of fraud and corruption and to establish communication channels for the sharing of fraud risks, good practice and lessons learned.
+Work will continue to further embed our joint working arrangements with internal and external colleagues to promote counter fraud awareness and best practice across the region.